01 of 05

 If you have more than three days in Rome, there are plenty of things to keep you occupied.
 Here are a few suggestions for what to see and where to go in Rome:

-- Vatican City Museums and Saint Peter's Basilica - Vatican City, a tiny independent state, is home to the Pope and the Vatican, Saint Peter's Basilica and the Sistine Chapel, and the extensive Vatican Museums.
+Vatican City, a tiny independent state, is home to the Pope and the Vatican, Saint Peter's Basilica and the Sistine Chapel, and the extensive Vatican Museums.
 Vatican City is easy to visit from Rome, plan to spend at least a half day there.
-Vatican City Essentials

-- Unique Tours - If you've seen the major sites and want to do something different, try one of these Unique Guided Tours that include touring Rome in a Vintage Fiat 500 or on a Vespa, training to be a gladiator, or visiting the Sistine Chapel after-hours.
+If you've seen the major sites and want to do something different, try a guided tour that includes touring Rome in a Vintage Fiat 500 or on a Vespa, training to be a gladiator, or visiting the Sistine Chapel after-hours.

-- Baths of Caracalla - At the foot of the Aventine hill are the monumental ruins of the Baths of Caracalla, used from the Second to Sixth century AD.
-Taking a bath was a social event for the people of ancient Rome and the huge complex could hold up to 1600 bathers!...
-Besides baths, they held an array of facilities such as a gym, art galleries, gardens, and shops selling food and drinks.
+At the foot of the Aventine hill are the monumental ruins of the Baths of Caracalla, used from the Second to Sixth century AD.
+Taking a bath was a social event for the people of ancient Rome and the huge complex could hold up to 1600 bathers!
+Besides baths, they held an array of facilities... such as a gym, art galleries, gardens, and shops selling food and drinks.

-- Take a Day Trip from Rome - You can visit Tivoli and the Villa d'Este, Orvieto, Frascati, Florence, or Etruscan tombs.
+On a day trip from Rome, you can visit Tivoli and the Villa d'Este, Orvieto, Frascati, Florence, or Etruscan tombs.
 Or if you prefer to have someone else make the arrangements, consider a Guided Day Trip from Rome.